R205-1.Purpose: To provide for the appointment, competitive compensation and benefits, and terms of office of Presidents of institutions.

 3.7.
 Spouse Benefits

 3.7.1.
-The Regents recognize that spouses are not obligated or expected to participate in the activities and operations of the college or university.
+The Board members recognize that spouses are not obligated or expected to participate in the activities and operations of the college or university.
 However, they often make a large and uncompensated contribution to the affairs of the institution.
 In such cases, their capacity to represent and often substitute for the President at functions within the institution and the community, and their individual involvement in institutional events, fund raising, alumni and other activities can provide an important additional strength to the institution.

 3.7.2.
-To help facilitate a participating spouse in carrying out his or her responsibilities, the Board of Regents hereby appoints each President’s spouse to a position at the institution of “Special Assistant to the President” at a salary of one dollar a year.
+To help facilitate a participating spouse in carrying out his or her responsibilities, the Board of Higher Education hereby appoints each President’s spouse to a position at the institution of “Special Assistant to the President” at a salary of one dollar a year.
 No extra benefits, except those specifically covered by this policy, are provided to spouses.

 3.7.3.
 Actual expenses for travel, lodging, and meals of spouses may be paid by the institution when spouses participate in meetings, conferences, and workshops specifically related to the presidential role, and when participation in official functions such as alumni development, fundraising, and institutional advancement is deemed beneficial.
 Institution-related travel expenses incurred will be reimbursed according to established Board policy and procedures.
 The institution will provide insurance coverage, equivalent to that provided to volunteers or paid institutional employees, for a spouse while performing institutional business.
 More than nominal compensation and additional benefits are not provided to spouses.
 An annual report of the expenditures described herein shall be submitted along with the report and budget for institutional residences (see R207-3.6.)